 Malcolm Turnbull, in a recent speech invented a parable about a foolhardy smoker to illustrate his claim that contesting the views of the “best scientists” on man-made climate-change is an “attack on science”.
 But does this parable make sense?
 Should we consider the the claimed “consensus” of science-policy bodies on dangerous global warming to be like the near unanimity of physicians on the effects of tobacco?

 Turnbull’s parable of the smoker is a rhetorical sleight of hand that doesn’t stand up to a second glance.
 He wants us to agree that casting doubt on anthropogenic causes of climate change is just like accepting a ridiculous assurance on the impact of smoking contrary to expert medical advice.
 But a moment’s thought shows that the two cases are not similar.
 Who, when a smoker or a bubblers aficionado justifies his habit by reference to a convenient anecdote, believes that this is meant as an honest or reflective rationale for smoking?
-We would recognise that the ridiculous justification offered in the Turnbull parable was rationalisation, not a reason: an excuse that the smoker used to deflect acceptance of the reality that their behaviour was ruled more by their addiction than by rational choice (I don’t’ mean that smokers are irrational).
+We would recognise that the ridiculous justification offered in the Turnbull parable was rationalisation, not a reason: an excuse that the smoker used to deflect acceptance of the reality that their behaviour was ruled more by their addiction than by rational choice .
+If you smoke a pipe, cigar or cigarettes you always find cheap life insurance for smokers.

 Should we compare someone offering a rational argument on climate change with someone rationalising their chemical or emotional dependencies?
 Turnbull gives us no reason to do so.
 Of course, we could also imagine someone offering a trivial or ridiculous explanation for their dismissal of the scientific “consensus” on climate change (“someone down the pub told me…” etc.), but we would take this as simply a lack of serious interest in the subject, not a declaration of “war on science” as Turnbull, hyperbolically, claims.

 Turnbull might have raised a more interesting question if he had used a more plausible example.
 Suppose, instead of relying on a someone’s uncle Ernie, Turnbull’s smoker had pointed out that almost 80% of smokers will not contract lung-cancer—their life-time risk is about 22%—and that he was prepared to accept those odds in return for the pleasure that he had from nicotine and from the act of smoking.
+Although there are a lot of cases of people who suffer lung cancer and need Home Care Assistance.
 This sounds more like a rational choice based, as it happens, on solid data.
 We could still call it a rationalisation of addiction because the argument makes selective use of well-attested evidence.
 But Turnbull would have had a hard time claiming that this statement, which justifies a choice on an unsound use of scientific evidence, amounted to an “attack on science.”

 Could Turnbull have made a stronger case that anyone who accepts the unanimity of medical scientists on the noxious effects of smoking must also accept“consensus” on man-made climate change?
 Is the scientific case as strong for one as for the other?
 Malcolm Turnbull ducks and weaves around the question.
 At one point in his speech he says of the case for mitigation of global warming that “[t]he matter is simply one of risk-management”, which implies that there is no definitive evidence one way or the other.
 But in most of his speech he deplores any derogation from the “authority” of institutions and scientists who say the case for man-made climate change is a near certainty.